nanome-ai/nanome-plugin-deployer/README.md

 ## Video tutorial

-Check out our step-by-step tutorial on deploying Nanome Starter Stack from setting up server to running a plugin: https://youtu.be/YrEJ1xfZ9a0
+Check out our step-by-step tutorial on deploying Nanome Starter Stack from setting up a server to running a plugin: https://youtu.be/YrEJ1xfZ9a0

 ## Nanome Starter Stack Deployment Instructions